shaniyas/GroupProject2/README.md

 There were some uncategorized country fields: “World”, “World (quantity)”, and “Rest of World” that were filtered out.
 We also created a calculated field to change the food value from millions to billions, for clarity.

 **Implications of Question 2:**
+Since 1999, food imports have steadily increased around the world.
+Canada’s imports, in particular, have grown sharply, showing greater demand and reliance on foreign supply.
+Similarly, countries like China, India, and Brazil are importing more as their incomes rise and diets change.
+However, this growing dependence on imports makes countries more vulnerable to disruptions.
+Trade restrictions, climate events, and conflicts can quickly threaten food security.
+Because of the interconnectedness of global supply chains, a crisis in one region can have ripple effects across many others.

 **How the data can be used:**
+ This data can be used by different groups to make informed decisions.
+Policymakers can track the growing dependence on imports to improve national food security planning and prepare for future supply chain disruptions by identifying high-risk regions or overreliance on certain trade partners.
+Importers and retailers can adjust their sourcing strategies to lower risks from concentrated suppliers and use trends in import growth to better manage inventory and respond to changing consumer demand.
+Researchers and economists can study how economic growth relates to food import expansion across regions and assess how global trade policies and environmental events influence long-term import patterns.